knr-auv/simulation/README.md

 - contorl default port is `44210`

 ### Packet structure
 All packets are `TCP/IP`.
 Data length is equal to 0 when packet doesn't have data.
+**IMPORTANT Video request packet is only 1 byte long, it is just packet type byte!**

 | Packet type | Data length as int32 | Data |
 | ----------- | -------------------- | ---- |